How fair are your Nassau County property taxes?

 Type in your Nassau County address to see how your property taxes have changed compared to others, and what impact the tax grievance process has had.

 Refund totals include those the county has paid and those it estimates it will pay in the future for challenges filed since the 2011-12 tax year.
+This data is current through mid-2016.

 A property’s assessment is a fraction (.25%) of what the county estimates it is worth — its “full market value” — but since officials have not updated their “frozen” estimates since 2012-13, most properties have become assessed below what they are worth as real estate prices have risen.
 Appealed properties, though, are assessed even lower.